Black Soil In India

 Rajasthan (part of south-east)

-These areas mostly come within the plateau of Deccan where activities of volcanoes in ancient geological period formed the basis of formation of the soil.
+These areas mostly come within the plateau of Deccan, where activities of volcanoes in the ancient geological period formed the basis of the formation of the soil.

 Characteristics of Black Soil

-It has a number of peculiarities that distinguish it among the rest of the types of soil in India:
+It has several peculiarities that distinguish it from the rest of the types of soil in India:

 1. Color